heavybit/writing-guide/README.md

 # General Deliverables
 * Length: We accept posts that range from 500 to 2,000 words.
-  * Longer blog posts allow for more examples, indepth analysis, and are more likely to be syndicated by developer media outlets
+  * Longer blog posts allow for more examples, in-depth analysis, and are more likely to be syndicated by technical communities and media outlets
 * Citations, Links, and Relationships: Where applicable, add links to existing Heavybit content, 3rd party sources, evidence, and reports to strengthen your post.
 We reserve the right to add rel=”nofollow” to any link or remove a link attached to words or images before or after publication.
 Do not link to any questionable sources such as pharmaceutical companies, casinos, payday loans, or pornography.
 Buying, selling, or trading links that appear in posts is strictly prohibited.

 # Style Guide